-This paper starts with a background section on both low-dimensional and computational topology (Section \ref{sec: background}), where we review some of the concepts and results that we will need in later sections.
-To keep this paper short, we refer the reader to \cite{schultens2014introduction} and \cite{singer2015lecture} for basic ideas of geometric topology, such as homeomorphisms, isotopies, gluing maps, and manifolds.
+The paper begins with a background section on both low-dimensional and computational topology (Section \ref{sec: background}), where we review some of the concepts and results that will be needed in the later parts.
+We refer the reader to \cite{schultens2014introduction} and \cite{singer2015lecture} for basic ideas of geometric topology, such as homeomorphisms, isotopies, gluing maps, and manifolds.
 Our contribution starts in Section \ref{sec: data structure}, where we formally present our data structure for Heegaard splittings.
-Section \ref{sec: algorithms} establishes some basic algorithms in this structure.
-We then compare early implementations\footnote{The code is publicly available at \url{https://github.com/HLovisiEnnes/FHDpy}.
-Details on the implementation are also outlined in Appendix \ref{app: details}.} of these algorithms with triangulation-dependent methods in Section \ref{sec: examples and experiments}.
-We also present appendices with details on the implementation and extensions of the techniques described in the main text.
+Section \ref{sec: algorithms} establishes basic algorithms in this structure.
+We compare early implementations\footnote{The code is publicly available as the \texttt{FHDPy} package at \url{https://github.com/HLovisiEnnes/FHDpy}.
+Details of the implementation are also outlined in Appendix \ref{app: details}.} of some of these algorithms with triangulation-dependent methods in Section \ref{sec: examples and experiments}.
+Finally, Section \ref{sec: open questions} points to open questions towards the construction of censuses of 3-manifolds.
+We also present appendices with extensions of the techniques described in the main text and details on the implementation.

-Before we close this introduction, we call the reader's attention to two subtleties of the current work.
-First, although most of our tools are applicable to \emph{generalized} Heegaard splittings defined for \emph{orientable compact} 3-manifolds, potentially with boundary \cite{johnson2006notes, schultens2014introduction}, we will solely focus on \emph{closed} 3-manifolds.
+Before we close this introduction, we draw the reader's attention to two subtleties of the current work.
+First, although most of our tools apply to \emph{generalized} Heegaard splittings defined for \emph{orientable compact} 3-manifolds, potentially with boundary \cite{johnson2006notes, schultens2014introduction}, we will focus solely on \emph{closed} 3-manifolds.
 Therefore, all 3-manifolds here will be assumed orientable and closed, unless explicitly stated otherwise.
-Second, we assume throughout a \textit{unit-cost RAM model}, with some bit-size $W$ \cite{hagerup1998sorting}.
-This means that the four integer operations and integer comparisons can be executed in constant time, provided that the numbers involved have binary representations of size at most $W$.
+Second, we assume throughout a \textit{unit-cost RAM model} with bit-size $W$ \cite{hagerup1998sorting}.
+This means that the four integer operations and integer comparison can be executed in constant time, provided that the numbers involved have binary representations of size at most $W$.